marcusradell/talent-app/README.md

     •	Secure your API key by restricting it to specific IPs or referrers if needed.

 ## Feature slice connections
+This might be outdated, but general rule stays true.

+Dashboards are backend-for-frontends that should not own any business logic, but just use other features.

+The middle layer of features are normal domain-related features.

+The bottom layer is the identity and access management (IAM) feature.
+Since most domain features need access to the IAM feature, it's important that the IAM feature doesn't know about the domain features, since that would create circular dependencies.
+(IAM _does_ import *types* from the domain features to get type safe access management.)

 ![image](https://github.com/user-attachments/assets/0512bbd5-c9ce-4a8f-ad91-4f7adba53f55)